The Bet Lost. I Still Made Money.

 The Setup: March Madness at Cheap Prices

 Arizona Wildcats came into the tournament as a legitimate Final Four candidate.
-They had tournament experience, clutch players, and the kind of grit that sometimes wins in March.
-The Polymarket odds reflected doubt: I bought 1,000 shares at roughly 12¢ each.
+Tournament experience, clutch players, and the kind of grit that sometimes wins in March.
+The Polymarket odds reflected doubt: I bought in at roughly 12¢ per share.

 Metric Value